Southern Oregon Taster’s Tour

 Next door, Rogue Creamery takes pretty much the same approach with cheesemaking.
 Its ramshackle assortment of old buildings belies a persnickety focus on top-quality, handmade cheeses.
 Rogue is most famous for its family of blue cheeses, still crafted in the 1957 facility designed to replicate the precise conditions of the caves used for curing cheese in Roquefort, France.

-Cheese shop manager Tom Van Voorhees whittles off a slice of Crater Lake Blue from a dairy case of foil-wrapped wheels behind a chalkboard that proclaims, “THIS IS BLUE HEAVEN.”
+Cheese shop manager Tom Van Voorhees whittles off a slice of Crater Lake Blue (named for one of Oregon’s 7 Wonders) from a dairy case of foil-wrapped wheels behind a chalkboard that proclaims, “THIS IS BLUE HEAVEN.”
 And to a cheese fanatic like me, it is — buttery and briny with a hearty tang.
 Just like wines, Van Voorhees says, Rogue cheeses are “totally about terroir,” reflective of the quality of the glacial water and the fresh grass consumed by the carefully monitored dairy herd that supplies the creamery’s milk.

 It’s totally about the cheesemaking craft, too, on display in the stainless steel room beyond a large glass viewing window.
 Here, lead cheesemaker Jason Garcia monitors a 10,000-pound vat of milk that will slowly transform into cheddar.
 “We react to what the milk is doing,” Garcia explains.
 “It’s touch and timing.
 That’s what makes it an art, and not an industry.”